bamless/blang/docs/tables.md

 ## Iterating on tables

-We will delve into iteration in more detail in the [Control flow](docs/control-flow) section, but, being iteration a pretty tricky subject for tables, we will take a little detour here.
+We will delve into iteration in more detail in the [control flow](docs/control-flow) section, but, being iteration a pretty tricky subject for tables, we will take a little detour here.

 Why is it tricky you ask?